SANTAOLOGY THE SERIES

 • Videos are from actual Christmas seasons of Steve performing for the children.

 • You will receive each week’s video and all links, regardless if you miss a class.
 So, if you miss a class and don’t get the opportunity to sit in another class, you will still get the video and all information from the missed week.

 We will limit the class size for each group to 25 registrations.
 Our goal is to limit the class size, allowing for a more personal experience for everyone.

 Same time, Same day, Same members

-ZOOM Time – Before, During and After
+ZOOM Time – Before, During, and After

-Following the conclusion of the class will have Q&A session for up to 1 hour for questions regarding current or previous class information.
+Following the class’s conclusion, a Q&A session for up to 1 hour for questions regarding current or previous class information.

-Everyone must wear pants or skirt
+Everyone must wear pants or a skirt.

 We know that these classes are virtual, but we would like all participants to be fully clothed